HuiYang1997/OnT/README.md

 - Support for role embeddings as rotations over hyperbolic spaces

 ## Project Structure
 **The data and models folders should be downloaded and unzipped to the root directory.
-The google drive link are all anonymous links.**
+The Google Drive links are all anonymous.**
 - `OnT.py`: Main model implementation containing the OntologyTransformer class
 - `data/`: Contains training and testing data, download from [here](https://drive.google.com/file/d/1pqHKdj0R-M45ny44xwhsL3n3zeZORsvz/view?usp=drive_link)
 - `models/`: Stores pre-trained and fine-tuned models, download from [here](https://drive.google.com/file/d/1t9xWcLHoEE55F0bOPMCw5jltWBxHc2vR/view?usp=drive_link)
-- `normalization/`: Scripts for nomralizing the EL part of a given ontology.
+- `normalization/`: Scripts for normalizing the EL part of a given ontology.
 See `normalization/Readme.md` for details.
-- `HierarchyTransformers/`: Respository of HiT
+- `HierarchyTransformers/`: Repository of [HiT](https://github.com/KRR-Oxford/HierarchyTransformers), to be installed through GitHub

 ## Installation
 Please first install [HiT](https://github.com/KRR-Oxford/HierarchyTransformers) through GitHub in this path, following the instructions of their repository.